Aziz-Ibrahim/Shinsei-academy/README.md

     - The links have animated hover effect.
     - The navigation is clear and easy to understand for the user.
     ![NavBar large screen](documentation/nav-bar-expanded-lg-screen.png)
+    * I intentially separated the page title from the logo as the page title changes in different pages, I kept the <a> link containing only the logo to go back to home page on click!

     - The navigation bar is responsive:
         * On tablets: